-Under a new set of national electricity metering reforms called the Power of Choice, responsibility for new metering requirements (whenever a new meter is required) has shifted to energy retailers.
+Under a new set of national electricity metering reforms called the Power of Choice, responsibility for new metering requirements has shifted to energy retailers.
+Retailers are required to install advanced meters whenever a new meter is required.
 We're responsible for reading non-advanced meters (basic meters) until they're replaced with an advanced meter.

 Up until 1 December 2017, we were responsible for managing the installation, maintenance and reading of meters in Tasmania.
 The Power of Choice rule changes include the roll out of advanced meters to all residential and small business customers.
 More information about Power of Choice is available at the Australian Energy Market Commission website.

 A basic meter, or accumulation meter, only records total electricity usage.
 Basic meters have been in use for many decades and can be electronic or mechanical.
 We'll continue to read basic meters each quarter until they're replaced with an advanced meter.

 Advanced meters are electronic meters capable of two-way communication.
 They're capable of remote scheduled meter reading and are able to remotely disconnect and reconnect.
 They record usage data in 5-minute intervals.
 This information can be leveraged to develop new products providing customers with greater visibility and control over their electricity use.
 Read more about advanced meters at the Australian Energy Regulator's website.